Arthur M. Schlesinger Jr.: Death

-On February 28, 2007, Schlesinger had a heart attack while dining with family at a steakhouse in Manhattan.
+On February 28, 2007, Schlesinger suffered a heart attack while dining with family at Bobby Van's Steakhouse on Park Avenue in Manhattan.
 He was taken to New York Downtown Hospital, where he died at the age of 89.
 His New York Times obituary described him as a "historian of power."
 He is buried in Mount Auburn Cemetery in Cambridge, Massachusetts.

 Works

 He won a Pulitzer Prize for History in 1946 for his book The Age of Jackson, covering the intellectual environment of Jacksonian democracy.

 His 1949 book The Vital Center made a case for the New Deal policies of Franklin D. Roosevelt and was harshly critical of both unregulated capitalism and of those liberals such as Henry A. Wallace who advocated coexistence with communism.

 In his book The Politics of Hope (1962), Schlesinger terms conservatives the "party of the past" and liberals "the party of hope" and calls for overcoming the division between both parties.

 He won a second Pulitzer in the Biography category in 1966 for A Thousand Days.

 His 1986 book The Cycles of American History, a collection of essays and articles, contains "The Cycles of American Politics," an early work on the topic; it was influenced by his father's work on cycles.

 He became a leading opponent of multiculturalism in the 1980s and articulated this stance in his book The Disuniting of America (1991).

 Published posthumously in 2007, Journals 1952–2000 is the 894-page distillation of 6,000 pages of Schlesinger diaries on a wide variety of subjects, edited by Andrew and Stephen Schlesinger.